THUYRan/THUYRan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hi!
+I am Yiran HU(胡伊然).
 I am now a third year master student at Tsinghua University.
 My supervisors are Prof. Weixing Shen and Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 My major research interest is about Computational Law.
 In the future, I want to explore more interesting researches on computational social science, includes AI in education, AI in psychology...I am extremely interested in how to integrate domain knowledge in language models.

 I am looking for a PhD position in 2024fall.